 To file your income tax return, you can use:

 - A paper income tax and benefit return.
-If you filed your taxes using a paper return for the 2019 tax year, CRA will automatically mail you an income tax package in early 2021.
+If you filed your taxes using a paper return for the 2021 tax year, CRA would automatically mail you an income tax package in early 2023.

 - File by phone if you are eligible for the File My Return program.
 Call 1-800-959-8281 to find out if you are eligible.

-You can learn about major tax changes for the year here.
+You can learn about major tax changes for the year.